MEDIMAGE 715 : MRI Technology

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

-Postgraduate courses do not have a Class Representative.
-However, the Medical Imaging Postgraduate Student Representatives can take feedback to the Medical Imaging Board of Studies.
+Postgraduate courses do not have a class representative; instead, they have programme/specialisation representatives who can take feedback to the Medical Imaging Board of Studies.
 Contact details for these representatives may be found in the Medical Imaging Postgraduate Programme Information on Canvas.

-Students who responded to the SET course evaluation in 2023 agreed that overall, they were satisfied with the quality of this course.
-Students identified the Zoom sessions about the assessments, the weekly learning resources and the Short Answer Question assessment as aspects of the course they felt were most helpful for their learning.
+Students who responded to the SET course evaluation in 2024 agreed that overall, they were satisfied with the quality of this course.
+Students considered the content to be engaging and beneficial.
+Students identified the online learning resources and weekly quizzes as aspects of the course they felt were most helpful for their learning.

 Other Information